-As a significant input to the Compensation Review Process, individual market benchmarks for fixed as well as variable remuneration are used from leading providers (mainly MacLagan and Towers Watson).
+As a significant input to the Compensation Review Process, individual market benchmarks for fixed as well as variable remuneration are used from leading providers (mainly McLagan and Towers Watson).

-- As a rule, BNPP AM has a discretionary approach to its variable remuneration decisions, and implements them systematically via the BNP Paribas Group's CRP.
-In practice, the bonus pool is determined during the fourth quarter, based on estimates of performance indicators calculated by Finance and HR, in liaison with the business, Risk and Compliance, in the frame of the budgetary cycle. - Ultimately, the global remuneration policy is designed and overseen by BNPP AM's board of directors and a three-member remuneration committee, who are responsible for ensuring its relevance and effectiveness at all times.
-This remuneration committee is chaired by one of the two independent directors of the board. - → Who sits on the BNPP AM Holding remuneration committee and who are the reward decision makers?
+As a rule, BNPP AM has a discretionary approach to its variable remuneration decisions, and implements them systematically via the BNP Paribas Group's CRP.
+In practice, the bonus pool is determined during the fourth quarter, based on estimates of performance indicators calculated by Finance and HR, in liaison with the business, Risk and Compliance, in the frame of the budgetary cycle.
+In particular, with regards to variable remuneration award for certain investment managers executives (i.e. portfolio manager and their team heads) BNPP AM uses quantitative indicators to help align their interests with that of BNPP AM and its clients.

+Ultimately, the global remuneration policy is designed and overseen by BNPP AM's board of directors and a three-member remuneration committee, who are responsible for ensuring its relevance and effectiveness at all times.
+This remuneration committee is chaired by one of the two independent directors of the board.